microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/grouplifecyclepolicy-addgroup.md

 ---
 title: "groupLifecyclePolicy: addGroup"
-description: "Adds a group to a lifecycle policy."
+description: "Adds a group to a lifecycle policy."author: "dkershaw10"
 ---

 # groupLifecyclePolicy: addGroup